unoplatform/uno/doc/articles/faq.md

 #### What 3rd parties support Uno Platform?

-Uno Platform is supported by a number of 3rd-party packages and libraries, including advanced controls from Microsoft Windows Community Toolkit, Syncfusion, LightningChart and Infragistics; graphics processing with SkiaSharp; presentation and navigation with Prism, ReactiveUI and MVVMCross; local database management with SQLite; and more.
+Uno Platform is supported by several 3rd-party packages and libraries, including advanced controls from Microsoft Windows Community Toolkit, Syncfusion, LightningChart, and Infragistics; graphics processing with SkiaSharp; presentation and navigation with Prism, ReactiveUI, and MVVMCross; local database management with SQLite; and more.
 [See the full list of supported 3rd-party libraries.](xref:Uno.Development.SupportedLibraries)

 #### Where can I get support?
 Support is available through [GitHub Discussions](https://github.com/unoplatform/uno/discussions) or [Discord](https://www.platform.uno/discord) - #uno-platform channel where our engineering team and community will be able to help you.